eunrcn/tp/docs/DeveloperGuide.md

 ### Note Command

 #### Implementation
-The Note Command feature allows users to retrieve the note attribute of a contact based on its index and reflects it in the Command Box as an edit command, enabling users to make changes to the note seamlessly.
+The Note Command feature allows users to retrieve the note attribute of an internship applciation based on its index and reflects it in the Command Box as an edit command, enabling users to make changes to the note seamlessly.

 The following steps outline how the Note Command feature operates: